vr-voyage/vrchat-worldlock-autosetup/README.md

   the orientation of the spawned item ignores the orientation of the avatar.
   That means that spawned item will always have the same orientation.
-  This is why a "Rotate" button was added, to change the spawned orientation.
+  This is why, to change the spawned orientation, a "Rotate" button was added.
 - At best, Quest avatars will see their rating drop to **Poor** when using a Particle Emitter.
   If the spawned item has more than 200 (two hundred) polygons, the rating will automatically downgrade to **Very Poor**.
-  You should take this seriously when it comes to Quest Avatars, since Quest clients are setup to always display "Fallback" avatars instead of Very Poor avatars.
+  You should take this seriously when it comes to Quest Avatars, since Quest clients are setup to always display "Fallback" avatars instead of **Very Poor** rated avatars.
   Meaning that other users won't see your setup avatar unless they manually choose "Show avatar".
 - You can only use ONE material to define the look of the spawned item.